 Blue is a “donations venue”, meaning that most shows are for customer/listener donations.
 We most often suggest a donation amount.

-The responsibility of making patrons aware of how musicians are supported will fall on the venue, not the musician (although we don’t recommend you advertising the show as FREE, instead advertise that donations are welcome or there’s a suggested donation of $XX for the show.”
-An announcement will be made in the middle and/or towards the end of the set and then the basket will be taken around the room to collect donations.
+The responsibility of making patrons aware of how musicians are supported will fall on the venue, not the musician (we don’t recommend that you advertise the show as FREE, instead advertise that donations are welcome or that there is a suggested donation of $XX for the show.”
+An announcement will be made in the middle and/or towards the end of the set and after each announcement the basket will be taken around the room to collect donations.
 If any patron cashes out before the announcement, we will make mention of the donations to them privately.

 FOOD: One food item will be compensated for groups of 5 or less.
 If you are playing last, please show up before your show to eat.
 The kitchen often closes as the crowd dissipates, therefore it is often closed by the time you are done performing.
 Also be mindful of the room, if we are BUSY, BUSY or we are in the process of opening up, be patient…we will feed you.

 DRINK: 2 beverages are allowed per musician.
 If you are in a group of 5 or less and prefer not to have food an additional beverage will be given.

 Please ask for the musician’s menu before ordering, as there are limitations.
 These perks are non-transferable, meaning: food and drink is for you and you alone.
 If you opt out, it is not for a patron to consume or another band member to collect.

 All of the scheduled performances are posted on our facebook page.
 We ask that you create an event for your show and send a co-host request to Blue so it shows up as an event listing.